ToxicalNoob3062/zapp/readme.md

 - JSON and text responses
 - Static file serving

+## Caution

+- Middleware should only be used to modify the `req` or `res` object.
+Sending the response of the request back from middleware will cause the app to crash.
+- The route handler should always return a response.
+Otherwise, the request will hang up and cause unintended consequences.

 ## Installation

 Since this is a custom-built framework, simply include the `Zapp` class in your project and use it in your `server.js` file.